Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 • Noisy birds

-• Require attention and daily interaction, or they can be unhappy
+• Require attention and daily interaction or will be unhappy

 • Require a big cage